egustavsson/ORFannotate/README.md

 | `CPAT_run_info.log`           | CPAT runtime log (captured in output directory) |

-> All intermediate and final outputs are stored cleanly within the output directory.
-Temporary `.db` files are avoided by using in-memory databases.
+> Only transcripts classified as coding (by CPAT probability ≥ 0.364 by default) are annotated with CDS in the output GTF.
+You can override the cutoff using the --coding-cutoff argument.

 ## Directory Structure
 ```